 Growing Season and Type:

-- High temperature is required for Eucalyptus trees, however, some species like E. Neglecta and E. Crenulata, will tolerates with semi-shaded areas.
-They become accustomed well to a wide range of soils, from hot and dry sites to slightly wet as long as the area is well drained.
+- High temperature is required for Eucalyptus trees, however, some species like E. Neglecta and E. Crenulata, will tolerate semi-shaded areas.
+They become accustomed well to a wide range of soils, from hot and dry sites to slightly wet as long as the area is well-drained.

 - Plant Eucalyptus fall in mid to late spring or fall, depending on the location and climate.
 Should water the tree both before and after planting.

-- While the planting, there’s no need to spread out the roots, as it could damage roots whil4 planting, as it should damage their sensitive root system.
-Back fill the area and lightly fill the soil to remove air pockets if any.
+- While planting, there’s no need to spread out the roots, as it could damage roots whil4 planting, as it should damage their sensitive root system.
+Backfill the area and lightly fill the soil to remove air pockets if any.

 Climate Required for Eucalyptus Farming: Eucalyptus can be grown in a large variety of climatic conditions.
 However, it grows best in tropical to temperate climatic areas.
-In India, Eucalyptus tree can be grown in the regions with temperature ranging from 0°C to 47°C.
+In India, the Eucalyptus trees can be grown in regions with temperatures ranging from 0°C to 47°C.

 Another set of clones was accumulated in a shade house where temperatures ranging between 10 and 250C and with a mean temperature of 150C approximately.
 Plants with less photosynthetic rates were grown at 25/30 0 C have lower net when measured at 10 and 20 0 C.